CADET PUBLIC LECTURE - NBC SVG

 A release from the Cadet Force said Major Dennie was directly involved in the movement of supplies and equipment and providing support at various centers during the La Soufriere evacuation process in 1979.

-The Lecture will be held on Tuesday April 16, 2019 at 7:00 p.m. at Frenches House in Kingstown.
+The Lecture will be held at Frenches House from seven this evening.

 Advertisement